jax-ml/jax/docs/new_docs/201/sharding.md

  explicit `out_sharding`).

 Here are some example rules:
-* nullary ops like `jnp.zeros`, `jnp.arange`: These ops create arrays out of whole cloth so they don’t have input shardings to propagate.
+* nullary ops like `jnp.zeros`, `jnp.arange`: These ops create arrays from scratch so they don’t have input shardings to propagate.
 Their output is unsharded by default unless overridden by the `out_sharding` kwarg.
 * unary elementwise ops like `sin`, `exp`: The output is sharded the same as the input.